polling(4)

 - grammed with realtime concerns in mind (which is generally not the case for

-- FreeBSD drivers).
-Furthermore, under heavy traffic load, the system
+drivers).
+Furthermore, under heavy traffic load, the system - might be

-- might be persistently processing interrupts without being able to
+persistently processing interrupts without being able to - complete other

-- ating system can control accurately how much work to spend in handling
+can control accurately how much work to spend in handling - device events,

-- device events, and thus prevent livelock by reserving some amount of CPU to
+and thus prevent livelock by reserving some amount of CPU to - other tasks.

 - Enabling polling also changes the way software network in